NYC public schools will be open Monday as snow falls

 NEW YORK — Children hoping for a snow day in New York City are out of luck.

-Though schools around the region will be closed, the Department of Education said NYC schools are open.
+Though schools around the region will be closed , the Department of Education said NYC schools are open.

 “But does your child ride a yellow school bus to attend after-school?
 Then your child will NOT have after-school tomorrow, due to weather,” NYC Public Schools tweeted.
 “All other after-school programs will operate normally.”